What documents have to be available, who has to keep them available and where?

 Examples of wage records include payroll slips, payroll lists, wage tax cards, notices of the beginning and end of health insurance, lists of allowances and supplements paid, and records of overtime hours worked, commissions, piece-work or other items used to determine performance-based pay.

-Wage records must be available in German or in German translation.
+Pay documents must be available in German or in German translation.
 The employment contract may be kept available in English.

 Where the employee is to be posted from an EU Member State (with the exception of Croatia) but himself/herself is not a citizen of an EU Member States or of Croatia: